 - Day pack.
 You’ll likely do at least one hike and you’ll need something that can carry your water and the many layers you’ll need.
 Make sure you have a way to waterproof your bag.

-- Water bottle.
+- Reusable water bottle.
 There’s no need to buy bottled water in Iceland.
 I brought my Hydro Flask everywhere.

-Iceland water is one of the cleanest in the world and 90%+ of the water come from natural springs.
+Iceland’s water is one of the cleanest in the world and 90%+ of the water comes from natural springs.

 - Wet wipes.
-You may have days where you don’t have access to a shower facility.
+You may have days where you don’t have access to a shower facility, and wet wipes can be somewhat of a substitute.
 Remember that some Iceland campsites claim they have shower facilities when they don’t.

 - Reusable plastic bag.
 You’ll want one for grocery shopping as Iceland has banned stores from providing plastic bags to shoppers for environmental reasons.